 The healthcare community tends to overlook the importance of having a healthy resting heart rate, and that shouldn’t be so.

-One of the main goals of healthcare is to prolong how long a person lives.
-And at the same time living healthily for as long as possible.
-Nobody looks forward to living in a state of morbidity (diseased condition) when they get older.
+One of the main goals in healthcare is to prolong how long a person lives.
+And at the same time living in a manner that is healthy for as long as possible.
+Nobody is looking forward to living in a state of morbidity (the condition of being diseased) when they get older.

 A conclusively proven independent risk factor for mortality is the resting heart rate (RHR).